mpope9/krarup/primer.md

 then productivity is unrivaled.

-We created krarup, a new Erlang dialect and a superset of Erlang, to provide convenience keywords which create simple abstractions for common process-related boilerplate.
-These keywords can be used as quick building blocks to create concurrent data processing flows.
+We created krarup, a new Erlang dialect and a superset of Erlang, to provide convenience keywords take care of some common process-related boilerplate.
+These keywords can be used as quick building blocks to quickly create and prototype concurrent data processing flows that can be promoted to production.

 The key additions are `async` and `await` to simplify spawning worker processes.